w3cping/blog-posts/privacy-anti-patterns.md

 We emphasize that we don't think that this new functionality isn't useful;
 it is!
-We only mean to highlight that it's also dangerous to privacy, and should be treated as such.
+We only mean to highlight that it's also dangerous to privacy, and should be treated as such by limiting its functionality to the first party providing the experience as opposed to all parties on a page.

 #### Solution
-Websites should not globally be able to access rarely needed functionality, functionality aimed at very specific, uncommon use cases.
-Instead, websites should be only be allowed to use powerful new features when accessed from privileged positions (e.g. first-party code running in a first party context, but not third-party frames, etc.) or when users have given a clear signal that they desire the additional functionality (e.g. a permission prompt, a user gesture, etc.).
+Functionality should be aimed at very specific, uncommon use cases that are typically served by the first party domain, rather than being available to all parties by default.
+Websites should be only be allowed to use powerful new features when accessed from privileged positions (e.g. first-party code running in a first party context, but not third-party frames, etc.) or when users have given a clear signal that they desire the additional functionality (e.g. a permission prompt, a user gesture, etc.).

-The specific "gating" mechanisms will vary from case to case (and thus is beyond the scope of this blog post), but almost any "gating" is better than global access.
+The specific "gating" mechanisms will vary from case to case (and thus is beyond the scope of this blog post), but almost any "gating" is better than not distinguishing between first and third party access.
 Increasing the power of the Web, while improving user privacy, requires keeping rarely needed functionality rarely available.

 ### 3. "No Worse Than The Status Quo"
 A third privacy-harming anti-pattern in Web standards concerns the bar